oskarihakamies/IDS-project/README.md

 - Auto-detects network interface with `ansible_default_ipv4.interface`
 - Sets correct permissions for Wazuh Manager to read Suricata logs
 - Adds localfile configuration to Manager ossec.conf
-- Note: wazuh-agent is **not** installed — it conflicts with wazuh-manager on Debian
+- Note: wazuh-agent is **not** installed because it conflicts with wazuh-manager on Debian

 ---